-- Does Virgin Atlantic Still Accept ESA Letters? - Unless your emotional support animal is also a service dog, you can not travel with it in the cabin as a service animal.
+- Does Virgin Atlantic Still Accept ESA Letters?
+Unless your emotional support animal is also a service dog, it cannot travel with you in the cabin as a service animal..
 An ESA letter will not change this.

-- What is a PSD Letter? - Psychiatric service dogs can travel in the cabin as service animals with the proper documentation.
+- What Is a PSD Letter?
+Psychiatric service dogs can travel in the cabin as service animals with the proper documentation.
 A PSD letter serves as supporting documentation, verifying your need for a fully-trained service animal to help with a psychiatric disability

-- How Do You Qualify for a PSD Letter? - The mental health professional you choose will review your history and evaluate you to determine if you have a qualifying disability and a legitimate need for a PSD.
+- How Do You Qualify for a PSD Letter?
+The mental health professional will review your history and determine whether you have a qualifying disability and a legitimate need for a PSD.

 Recent Changes to Virgin Atlantic’s ESA Policy

-The United States Department of Transportation amended its rules on emotional support animals in December 2020.
-Effective January 2021, the U.S. DOT no longer classifies ESAs as service animals.
+The United States Department of Transportation (DOT) amended its rules on emotional support animals in December 2020.
+Effective January 2021, the DOT no longer classified ESAs as service animals.
 The new rules also define a service animal as a "dog that is individually trained to do work or perform tasks for the benefit of a person with a disability."

-Similarly, Virgin Atlantic emotional support animal policy has also changed for flights departing from or arriving in the United States.
-The airline permits assistance and guide dogs to travel in the cabin with their human guardians.
-For U.S. travel, its policy requires passengers with assistance dogs to complete the U.S. DOT Service Animal Air Transportation Form.
-Travelers on flights lasting eight hours or more must also fill out the U.S. DOT's Service Animal Relief Attestation Form.
+Similarly, Virgin Atlantic's emotional support animal policy has also changed for flights departing from or arriving in the United States.
+The airline permits assistance and guides dogs to travel in the cabin with their human guardians.
+Its policy requires passengers with assistance dogs to complete the DOT Service Animal Air Transportation Form for US travel.
+Travelers on flights lasting eight hours or more must also fill out the DOT's Service Animal Relief Attestation Form.

 How To Get Your Legitimate Psychiatric Service Dog Letter With Pettable

-What Is the Air Carrer Access Act (ACAA)?
+What Is the Air Carrier Access Act (ACAA)?

 Enacted in 1986, the Air Carrier Access Act made it illegal for air travel providers to discriminate against people with disabilities.
 Moreover, the ACAA required that air travel be made accessible.
-Airlines must provide accommodations such as accessible restrooms and movable armrests, plus assistance with boarding and exiting planes and making connections.
-The law also covers related topics such as mobility aids, assistive devices and service animals.
+Airlines must provide accommodations such as accessible restrooms and movable armrests, plus assistance with boarding, disembarking, and making connecting flights.
+The law covers related topics such as mobility aids, assistive devices, and service animals.
 Airlines may not charge extra for these basic accommodations.
 A key change to the ACAA was enacted in January 2021, with emotional support animals no longer considered service animals.
 However, the ACAA clearly states that a psychiatric service dog is a service animal and may not be treated differently from other service animals.
 Passengers who want to bring a service animal onboard should be prepared to complete the DOT’s forms relating to its training and behavior.

 Emotional Support Animals Under the ACAA

 When the ACAA was passed in 1986, it permitted service animals specifically trained to assist people with disabilities.
-In 2003, the DOT began allowing ESAS to travel inside aircraft cabins.
-This was a positive development for people who need ESAs due to mental, emotional and cognitive health challenges.
-An ESA's presence and companionship may alleviate distress for individuals dealing with ADHD, anxiety, autism, bipolar disorder, OCD, PTSD, schizophrenia and similar conditions.
+In 2003, the DOT began allowing emotional support animals to travel inside aircraft cabins.
+This was a positive development for people who need ESAs due to mental, emotional, and cognitive health challenges.
+An ESA's presence and companionship may alleviate distress for individuals dealing with ADHD, anxiety, autism, bipolar disorder, OCD, PTSD, schizophrenia, and similar conditions.

-The DOT's 2003 policy change did not place significant limitations on the types of animals that could serve as ESAs.
-Unique challenges arose as airlines tried to accommodate a wide range of ESAs accompanying their passengers.
-While most airlines no longer accept ESAs, they do permit psychiatric service dogs.
+The DOT's 2003 policy change did not limit the types of animals that could serve as ESAs.
+Unique challenges arose as airlines tried to accommodate ESAs of all shapes, sizes, and species accompanying their passengers.
+While most airlines no longer accept ESAs in airline cabins, they permit psychiatric service dogs.
 Along with your completed Department of Transportation forms, a PSD letter from Pettable can supply valuable documentation as you travel with your assistance dog on Virgin Atlantic and other airlines.

 What Is the Difference Between an Emotional Support Animal and a Psychiatric Service Dog?

-Both emotional support animals and psychiatric service dogs can relieve emotional or psychological distress for people with disabilities.
+ESAs and psychiatric service dogs can relieve emotional or psychological distress for people with disabilities.
 However, they serve somewhat different roles and often have significantly different training.
 ESAs help their owners through their calming and supportive presence.
-On the other hand, psychiatric service dogs have been trained in specific assistive tasks such as retrieving medication, spotting the signs of an impending panic attack, prompting others to give the person space and applying comforting pressure to the body during a panic episode.
+On the other hand, psychiatric service dogs have been trained in specific assistive tasks such as retrieving medication, spotting the signs of an impending panic attack, prompting others to give the person space, and applying comforting pressure to the body during a manic episode.

 Besides assistive task training, psychiatric service dogs must also be calm and well-behaved.
-Like any other service animal, a PSD receives obedience and situational behavior training.
-With proper training and a confident temperament, PSDs help their clients navigate public spaces and carry out activities of daily living.
+A PSD receives obedience and situational behavior training like any other service animal.
+With proper training and confident temperament, PSDs help their clients navigate public spaces and carry out activities of daily living.
 The Americans With Disabilities Act of 1990 addresses other details concerning service animals.

-There are some important details about how to transport pets traveling on Virgin Atlantic flights: fees, pet carrier size guidelines, prohibited breeds and more.
+There are some important details to note about how to transport pets traveling on Virgin Atlantic flights: fees, pet carrier size guidelines, prohibited breeds, and more.